jvcasill/defense/index.md

 ### Research Questions

 >1.
-Do LLs learn to produce and **perceive** the fine phonetic detail of Spanish stop contrasts after a short-term immersion program?
+Do late learners produce and **perceive** the fine phonetic detail of Spanish stops after a short-term immersion program?
+2. At what point during the learning process do late learners begin to acquire a new, language-specific phonetic system?
+How much exposure is necessary for the acquisition of L2 fine phonetic detail?
-2. What is the nature of the representations of the L2 sounds acquired in this context?
+3. What is the nature of the representations of the L2 sounds acquired in this context?
+4. What is the temporal relationship between production and perception with regard to category formation?
-3. Do LLs shift between language specific perceptual systems?
+5. Do LLs shift between language specific perceptual systems?
+6. What is the role of input with regard to accurately and efficiently acquiring a novel speech sound?

 --- .segue bg:lightblue